supertwist/fundamentals/GAI-tools.md

 ### Midjourney
 https://www.midjourney.com/home
 - starts at $8/month
-- does not generate video, though you can output a video of the diffusion steps in sequence
+- does not generate video, though you can output a video of the diffusion steps in sequence: https://docs.midjourney.com/docs/video

 ### Meshy.ai
 https://www.meshy.ai